Navigating to Annecy In The French Alps

 After unpacking we walked around looking for a restaurant for dinner.
 We were tired and hungry – but we had to find the right spot with the right view.
 After chasing down what turned out to be a fast food burger joint overlooking the lake, we found a very nice Italian restaurant with a romantic ambiance.
 We decided to splurge on a full dinner with Kir to start and a full bottle of wine.
 Even the bread could not absorb enough to keep us from quickly becoming tipsy.

 Halfway thru dinner we heard the scream of fire trucks, only to have them stop at the restaurant.
 Was it a problem with the “brulet” or the “flambé”?
 While they hauled in hoses, the staff and patrons continued on, virtually oblivious to the “pompiers” (firemen).
 It turned out that there was a major flood from the flash storm we were getting.
-It made navigating to the bathrooms quite a challenge!
+Navigating to the bathrooms was quite a challenge!

 It was still rainy and lightening was lighting the sky as we walked back to the hotel, obliterating any view of the little town, nestled by a lake in the mountains.